creative-workflow/jquery.debug/README.md

     #adds 192.123.* hosts to development hosts
     $.debug developmentHosts: [ '192.123.' ]

-It also exposes the class `JqueryDebug` for manual instantiating and extending.
+It also exposes the class `JQueryDebug` for manual instantiating and extending.

 ### Parameter
 #### developmentHosts